-- 1. Create an ASCII text file.
-See Manually Enter Data on page 3 7. - 2.
+- 1. Create an ASCII text file. - 2.
 Copy the ASCII text data to the clipboard. - 3.
 Open a report with a Complete status. - 4.
 Select a pore-size distribution report from the view selector drop-down list at the bottom of the window. - 5.
-Right click on the graph and select Paste data on the shortcut menu. - 6.
-To hide or show imported data, right click in the graph area and use the Display imported data option on the shortcut menu.
+Right-click on the graph and select Paste data on the shortcut menu. - 6.
+To hide or show imported data, right-click in the graph area and use the Display imported data option on the shortcut menu.